Graduate Outcomes at AUC School of Medicine

 USMLE STEP 2

-Step 2 CK and CS scores are becoming increasingly important to residency directors.
-The foundational knowledge our students receive through our clinical sciences curriculum is aimed at increasing student’s USMLE preparation for the Step 2 Clinical Knowledge (CK) and Clinical Skill (CS) sections.
+Step 2 CK score are becoming increasingly important to residency directors.
+The foundational knowledge our students receive through our clinical sciences curriculum is aimed at increasing student’s USMLE preparation for the Step 2 Clinical Knowledge (CK) section.
 AUC’s partnership with Becker and other educational partners, in addition to strategic initiatives led by institutional leaders, also strengthens students’ readiness.

 AUC's USMLE RECORD

-Over the past five years, AUC medical school students’ cumulative first-time pass rate on the USMLE Step 1 exam is 94 percent; on the USMLE Step 2 CK exam is 88.3 percent; and on the USMLE Step 2 CS exam is 86.5 percent.
+Over the past five years, AUC medical school students’ cumulative first-time pass rate on the USMLE Step 1 exam is 94 percent; on the USMLE Step 2 CK exam is 88.3 percent.
 Program directors look closely at a medical school student’s performance on USMLE exams when making a residency decision.

 CARRIBBEAN MEDICAL SCHOOL RESIDENCY MATCH